Why blog? This is perhaps one of the first questions you ask as an online business owner

 In fact, about 72% of traffic generated comes from old posts, not the ones that were recently published.
 Similarly, about 91% of the leads that you will generate will mostly come from the posts published in the previous months.
 Sometimes, it even takes years for your blog to drive traffic and leads.
 Just like in investing, each and every blog that you post has a compounding effect, and you need to let time do its magic.

-Perhaps the most rewarding answer to “why blog” is that it reduces your marketing costs.
+Perhaps the most rewarding answer to the question “Why blog?” is that it lowers your marketing costs.
 Blogging is a cheap, yet powerful tool for your online marketing.
-Just think about the lost opportunities by not blogging: nobody will find your business if there are no keywords to tap from Bing, Google and Yahoo search engines.
+Just think about not blogging: nobody will find your business if there are no keywords to tap from Bing, Google and Yahoo search engines.
 While Google is the most popular search engine, they all utilize the same ideas.

 Blogging helps optimize your website for search engine and improves your online visibility in a cost-effective way.
 On top of that, you don’t even need to pay for advertising on your blogs (like with Google pay-per-click advertising).
 With your blogs, people can easily find you online.